noahgibbs/madscience_octopress/source/index.markdown

 promptly if I can't.

-This course costs the equivalent of only 7 hours of fully-loaded developer time &mdash or four hours for a DevOps freelancer capable of doing this right.
+This course costs the equivalent of only 7 hours of fully-loaded developer time &mdash; or four hours for a DevOps freelancer capable of doing this right.

 Buy <s>now</s>later for: $349